There are carbs galore from our green garden in mid-summer; should we be avoiding them?

 Those of you who read this column with any regularity will know that I do not advocate avoiding all carbs; except in the case of those who are morbidly obese and diabetic.

 From our green garden we have an abundance of food right now that the followers of ketogenic diets think we should shun.
 As always you have to read the fine print; there are difficulties with carbs but oversimplification of the issues is not helpful.
-We avoid whole grains and legumes because of their starch content at our peril, in my opinion.
+Avoiding whole grains and legumes because of their starch content is perilous, in my opinion.

 And in fact over half those dying from Covid are obese too.